-- Parallels support website: The Parallels support website includes product help files and a FAQ section. - Parallels Knowledge Base: This online resource has valuable articles about using Parallels Desktop and other Parallels products. - Online documentation: You can find PDF user guides for Parallels Desktop and Parallels Transporter online by choosing Help > Online Documentation. - Parallels Command Line Reference Guide: This document, available on the Parallels Online documentation page, has information on using the prlctl command line utility to manage Parallels Desktop and its virtual machines from a terminal. - Parallels API references and the SDK programmer's guide: These guides for ITprofessionals can be found on the Parallels Online documentation page.
+- Parallels support website: The Parallels support website includes product help files and a FAQ section. - Parallels Knowledge Base: This online resource has valuable articles about using Parallels Desktop and other Parallels products. - Online documentation: You can find PDF user guides for Parallels Desktop and Parallels Transporter online. - Parallels Command Line Reference Guide: This document, available on the Parallels Online documentation page, has information on using the prlctl command line utility to manage Parallels Desktop and its virtual machines from a terminal. - Parallels API references and the SDK programmer's guide: These guides for IT-professionals can be found on the Parallels Online documentation page.